BKrajancic/Prismatik-Device-Sync/README.md

 ## Config.json
 ### RefreshRate
-How many timers per second to update the lights.
+How many times per second to update the lights.

 Higher values are more expensive in regards to: computation and network usage (if this is an online device).
 However, lower values can lead to the devices looking different than the PC backlight.